aardappel/lobster/docs/source/sublime_ide.md

 -   Open up `lobster.sublime-build` and make sure the path to your lobster executable is correct.
 Also note that it refers to a custom version of `exec.py` called `lobster_exec.py`.
-The only difference is that the default script surpresses windows from popping up, which disables any graphical output from Lobster.
+The only difference is that the default script suppresses windows from popping up, which disables any graphical output from Lobster.

 -   Load some lobster code. pressing `ctrl+b` should run it.